Prerequisites

 To lock KnoxCall out of your tenant data:- Remove (or deny) the

-kms:Decryptpermission from the IAM role — or detach the inline policy entirely. - Within one cache TTL (5 minutes), KnoxCall will fail to unwrap on the next miss and the tenant will enter the sealed state.
+kms:Decryptpermission from the IAM role — or detach the inline policy entirely. - On the next unwrap cache miss — within one cache TTL (1 hour) — KnoxCall will fail to unwrap and the tenant will enter the sealed state.
+New agent sessions stop being issued sooner: because BYOK caps session TTL at 5 minutes, no fresh plaintext exposure can be granted beyond that window.

 Troubleshooting